Homemade Lemon Ricotta Cake

 Directions

-Start by sifting the flour and baking powder through a sifter into a bowl.
+For the dry ingredients, start by sifting the flour and baking powder through a sifter into a large bowl.
 Add a pinch of salt and stir lightly to combine.
 Set flour mixture aside.
-In another bowl, cream the olive oil, sugar, and vanilla until smooth and golden.
-Add the zest of both lemons along with their juice to the bowl.
-Once incorporated, begin adding one egg at a time, mixing until well combined.
-Slowly combine the flour mixture into the wet mixture.
+For the wet ingredients grab a medium bowl, and cream the olive oil, sugar, and vanilla until smooth.
+Add the fresh lemon zest of both lemons along with their juice to the bowl.

-A good idea is to add half of the flour mix at first and then add the rest gradually.
-Finally, it is time to fold in the ricotta cheese.
+Fold in the ricotta cheese.
 Do this by placing the ricotta on top of the batter and using a spoon begin working it into the batter.
 The batter will appear somewhat lumpy due to the ricotta cheese.
-It is now time to pour the batter into your cake dish.
+Pour batter into your cake pan.

 Baking Notes